tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 result often has undesirable performance consequences, incomplete coverage, or both.

-The design in this document takes a different approach: it assumes that private origins will co-locate with or hide behind a provider (CDN, application server, etc.) which can protect SNIs for all of the domains it hosts.
+The protocol specified by this document takes a different approach.
+We assume that private origins will co-locate with or hide behind a provider (reverse proxy, application server, etc.) that protects SNIs for all of the domains it hosts.
 As a result, SNI protection does not indicate that the client is attempting to reach a private origin, but only that it is going to a particular service provider, which the observer could already tell from the visible IP address.

-The design in this document introduces a new extension, called Encrypted Client Hello (ECH), which allows clients to encrypt the entirety of their ClientHello to a supporting server.
-This protects the SNI and other potentially sensitive fields, such as the ALPN list.
-This extension is only supported with (D)TLS 1.3
+This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to a supporting server.
+This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
+This extension is only supported with (D)TLS 1.3 {{!RFC8446}}
-{{!RFC8446}} and newer versions of the protocol.
+and newer versions of the protocol.

 # Conventions and Definitions